ljoonal/NeosPeeps/README.md

 NeosPeeps is tool that allows for listing your [NeosVR](https://steamcommunity.com/app/740250) friends quickly, without having to actually open the whole game.

+Please note that this app is quite experimental and unofficial.
+Bug reports are welcome!

+## Features

 All the following functionality, in under 5MB:

 - Listing your friends